×

 Are healthcare and health insurance expensive in Lithuania?

 "Healthcare and health insurance in Lithuania are generally considered to be affordable.
 The public healthcare system is free for all citizens, and private health insurance is available for those who wish to access more specialized care.
 Private health insurance plans are typically more expensive than public plans, but they offer more comprehensive coverage.
-Additionally, the cost of medical services in Lithuania is generally lower than in other European countries," remarked one expat living in Lithuania.
+Additionally, the cost of medical services in Lithuania is generally lower than in other European countries," said one expat.

 About the Author